 Giant Hot Dog Topped with Fries

-This was just a hot dog topped with fries on a fast food sign.
+This was just a hot dog topped with fries on a sign for Henry’s Drive-In, a Route 66 fast food joint.
 Not too exciting because it is neither freakishly large nor edible.
 Next.

 I’ve seen the Spindle a million and a half times.
 But it is a true American icon and my favorite Chicago roadside attraction.
 And they are trying to take it away from me and build a Walgreens which is just blasphemous, so I try to go and pay my respects as often as possible.
 I’ll be sure to keep you updated on that.